bhuvanesh1729/ubuntu-thinlinc-tunneling/README.md

 ./tunnel.sh on
 ```
 This will:
+1. Prompt for port configuration:
+   - Source port (default: 2222)
+   - Target port (default: 22)
-- Scan your LAN for systems with SSH (port 22)
+2. Scan your LAN for systems with SSH access
-- If found, automatically establish tunnel
+3. If found, automatically establish tunnel
-- If not found, prompt for manual IP input
+4. If not found, prompt for manual IP input

+The tunnel will forward connections from `localhost:SOURCE_PORT` to `TARGET_IP:TARGET_PORT`.

 ### Stop Tunnel
 ```bash